Jessime/Excision/src/static/story/level4.md

 "What if they were looking for a gene insertion site", you hypothesize aloud.
 The total lack of connections between the contents of the sites would then make sense: just the fact that the site had contents was the connection.

 "Hmm...
 How about this theory, then," starts Anita.
 "What if they're looking for a site to add this Colossus protein, whatever it is?
 If that were the case, then I bet we could use Theraptrix's protein order forms for the past year and cross-reference those with the database we have of proteins which other researchers have inserted into this site.
+We also have phenotype data for these experiments.
+Maybe they're will be a clue in there somewhere.

 "Sounds like a stretch to me."
 That's what you want to say.
 But you don't have any better ideas.
-So, you sit down and get to work.
+So instead, you sit down and get to work.

 ---

 ### Problem

-read file. filter for significance. filter for being in other file (list of names).
-Report the count of HepG2 and K562 cells left.

-**Notes:**

-N
+You have two files: `theraptrix_protein_orders.txt`, which contains a list of names of all the proteins that Theraptrix has purchased recently, and `locus_data.tab`, which contains tabular data of a series of experiments.
+The tab file has the following format:

+1. **Unnamed Column:** Unique numbers for the experiments
+2. **Protein:** The name of the protein inserted into the locus.
+These names correspond to the names found in `theraptrix_protein_orders.txt`.
+3. **Cell Type:** The name of the cell line used in the experiment.
+4. **Exp p-value:** A p-value indicating how strongly the protein is expressed in the experiments
+5. **Exp Sig:** A boolean value indicating if the protein is expressed highly enough to meet the threshold for confidence in the experimental results.
+6. **'tumor', 'protein synthesis', 'lipid synthesis', 'growth', 'cell cycle', 'cytoskeletal activity', 'apoptosis':** Each of these columns represents how correlated the expression of the "Protein" in the "Cell Type" is with the given phenotype.
+For example: DD6X, when expressed in HSkMC cells, has a correlation value of 0.797 with "cytoskeletal activity".
+These correlation values are all between -1 and 1.

+Your program should read in both `locus_data.tab` and `theraptrix_protein_orders.txt`.
+Filter `locus_data.tab` by removing rows where the expression of the protein is not significant or the protein name is not in `theraptrix_protein_orders.txt`.
+Then, for each cell type within the filtered data set, average the correlation values of all proteins for each individual phenotype.
+Write the maximum averaged correlation value among all of the average values, along with the cell type and phenotype corresponding to this max value, to the file **/4.txt**.

+**Note(s):**

+* Each protein is only measured once per cell type.
+* You need to find the average across all proteins in a cell type.
+For example, if proteins “A”, “B” and “C” were tested in K562 cells, you could do (“A”+”B”+”C”)/3

 ##### Example

-Contents of `f.txt`:
+Contents of `theraptrix_protein_orders.txt`:

+    CSTF2
+    CSTF2T
+    DDX3X
+    DDX55

-    Contents
+Contents of `locus_data.tab`

+      Protein Cell Type Exp p-value Exp Sig tumor growth apoptosis 0 CSTF2   SK-N-SH   0.011       True    -0.5  -0.4   -0.3
+    1 CSTF2T  SK-N-SH   0.032       True    0.1   0.2    0.3
+    2 DDX3X   SK-N-SH   0.061       False   0.3   0.2    0.4
+    3 CSTF2   K562      0.020       True    -0.9  -0.4   0.7
+    4 CSTF2T  K562      0.047       True    0.6   0.7    -0.3
+    5 DDX3X   K562      0.079       False   0.3   -0.5   0.2
+    6 ILF3   K562      0.019       True    0.1   0.2    0.8

+This minimal example is also provided [here as a file]().

 **Execution:**

-`$ ./f.py a1`
+`$ python pheno_corr.py locus_data.tab theraptrix_protein_orders.txt`

 **Result:**

-    Result
+    0.2
+    (K562, apoptosis)

 ---